amanlai/stack-overflow-answers/data-manipulation/pandas/select-columns/readme.md

-## Selecting columns from a dataframe via a list of column names
+## Selecting columns from a dataframe

 <sup> This repo is based on my answers to Stack Overflow questions that can be found [here](https://stackoverflow.com/a/75901708/19123103) and [here](https://stackoverflow.com/a/75974729/19123103). </sup>